veronika-pomy/Hike/README.md

 This project is licensed under [the MIT License](https://github.com/veronika-pomy/Hike/blob/main/LICENSE), allowing you to modify and distribute the code for personal and commercial purposes.

-Get ready to embark on unforgettable hiking adventures with the Hike App.
+Get ready to embark on unforgettable hiking adventures with Hike!
 Start exploring and experiencing the great outdoors like never before!

 <p align="right">(<a href="#hike">back to top</a>)</p>